AI4Food/AI4FoodDB/datasets/README.md

 # AI4FoodDB Datasets
 This directory contains the available datasets from AI4FoodDB stored in tab-delimited files.

-> - Every table contains an `id` column indicating the anonymized participant ID.
+- Every table contains an `id` column indicating the anonymized participant ID.
-> - A `dataset_id` is also included in all datasets with the form `dsX_\[vX\]_ID`: dataset number, visit number if the measurement was taken more than once, and participant ID.
+- A `dataset_id` is also included in all datasets with the form `dsX_[vX]_ID`: dataset number, visit number if the measurement was taken more than once, and participant ID.
 For instance:
->   - `ds1_v0_1045` is the dataset ID for the information from dataset 1 recorded at V0 for participant 1045.
+    - `ds1_v0_1045` is the dataset ID for the information from dataset 1 recorded at V0 for participant 1045.
->   - `ds2_1045` is the dataset ID for the information from dataset 1 for participant 1045.
+    - `ds2_1045` is the dataset ID for the information from dataset 1 for participant 1045.
-> - Missing values are stored as `NA` in all cases.
+- Missing values are stored as `NA` in all cases.

 ## Table of Contents
 * [Participant Information](#participant-information)